How Big Is the Scar From Gastric Bypass?

 Scars from Open Gastric Bypass

-The scar from open gastric bypass surgery can range from 8-10” in length and runs from the naval upward toward the sternum.
-With the larger incision, there is more risk for infection and the resulting scar is quite noticeable.
+Ranging from 810 in length, the scar from open gastric bypass surgery runs upward from the naval to the sternum.
+Moreover, due to the larger incision, the infection risk is greater and the resulting scar is prominent.

 Things You Can Do to Minimize Gastric Bypass Scars